-Many dated websites lack effective calls to actions that convert users to customers.
+Many dated websites lack effective call-to-actions that convert users to customers.

 A call-to-action (CTA) is a button or link that you place on your website to drive prospective customers to become leads by completing an action on your landing page.

-Is your USP and call to actions highlighted clearly on every landing page?
+Are your USP and call-to-actions highlighted clearly on every landing page?
 As important, are they interesting enough to persuade your visitor to complete the desired action?